Japanese Knotweed - Fallopia japonica

 Key Findings

-Of all the UK’s invasive species, Japanese Knotweed (fig. 1) may have the worst reputation of the lot - for good reason.
+Of all the UK’s invasive species, Japanese knotweed (fig. 1) may have the worst reputation of the lot - for good reason.
 Once it takes root, this plant is incredibly difficult to remove.
-Finding it on your property is bad news – it is illegal to sell property without declaring the presence of Japanese Knotweed, and very expensive to deal with (CEL Solicitors, 2020).
+Finding it on your property is bad news – it is illegal to sell property without declaring the presence of Japanese knotweed, and very expensive to deal with (CEL Solicitors, 2020).

 Habitat and Physical Characteristics:

-Japanese Knotweed is most concentrated around urban environments, often found in wastelands, riverbanks, and in gardens (NNSS, 2016).
-In the UK, it reproduces only through asexual means, meaning it does not produce seeds.
-Instead, new plants can grow from root fragments of the parent plant (Shaw, 2013) – they have even been known to take root in bins where they have been disposed of (CEL Solicitors, 2020).
+Japanese knotweed is most concentrated around urban environments, often found in wastelands, riverbanks, and in gardens (NNSS, 2016).
+In the UK it reproduces only through asexual means, meaning it does not produce seeds.
+Instead, new plants can grow from root fragments of the parent plant – they have even been known to take root in bins where they have been disposed of (Shaw, 2013; CEL Solicitors, 2020).
 As such, their spread often comes about due to unintentional human distribution, or transport through rivers (Shaw, 2013).
+The roots of the plant can reach 3m deep into the soil, and 7m wide, while the stems can reach 2 metres high (NNSS, 2016; SISI, n.d.).
+They can be identified by their shield shaped leaves, zig-zag stems, bamboo like appearance and purple speckles on their bark (Booy, Wade and White, n.d.).

+The extent of time and labour required to remove Japanese knotweed explains why treatment comes with such a financial burden.
+It is thought that an effort to totally rid the UK of the plant would cost as much as £1.56 billion (Shaw, 2013).
+The combination of annual treatments and the safe disposal of stems and contaminated soil makes the process a significant effort.
 Despite the costs, removal of the plant is essential.
 When found in urban environments, the stems have the potential to damage public infrastructure and the foundations of houses.
 In natural environments, the dense groups in which they grow can affect the growth of native species (SISI, n.d.).
-Along riverbanks they can contribute to an increased flooding risk by promoting riverbank erosion (Booy, Wade and White, n.d.), in addition to affecting fish populations if the river habitat is significantly altered (SISI, n.d.).
+Along riverbanks they can contribute to an increased flooding risk by promoting riverbank erosion, in addition to affecting fish populations if the river habitat is significantly altered (Booy, Wade and White, n.d.; SISI, n.d.).

 fig.1: Japanese Knotweed growing through brick paving (Brindle, 2023)